Arabic literature: The Qur'an

 The Qur'an, the main holy book of Islam, had a significant influence on the Arabic language, and marked the beginning of Islamic literature.
 Muslims believe it was transcribed in the Arabic dialect of the Quraysh, the tribe of Muhammad.
 As Islam spread, the Quran had the effect of unifying and standardizing Arabic.

-Not only is the Qur'an the first work of any significant length written in the language, but it also has a far more complicated structure than the earlier literary works with its 114 suwar (chapters) which contain 6,236 ayat (verses).
+Not only is the Qur'an the first work of any significant length written in the language but it also has a far more complicated structure than the earlier literary works with its 114 surah (chapters) which contain 6,236 ayat (verses).
 It contains injunctions, narratives, homilies, parables, direct addresses from God, instructions and even comments on how the Qu'ran will be received and understood.
 It is also admired for its layers of metaphor as well as its clarity, a feature which is mentioned in An-Nahl, the 16th surah.